Scuba Gear

 these split fins and it's making a lot of difference.

-I started out using a pair of Apollo
+I started out in 2006 using a pair of Apollo

 proved to be a good, durable boot.
 The angled design matches contour